kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 As such, WMS is a visualization service sitting at the end of processing pipelines, geared towards human consumption.

-OGC WCS, on the other hand, rpovides data suitable for further processing (including visualization); as such, it is suitable also for machine-to-machine communication as it appears in the middle of longer processing pipelines.
+OGC WCS, on the other hand, provides data suitable for further processing (including visualization); as such, it is suitable also for machine-to-machine communication as it appears in the middle of longer processing pipelines.
 WCS is a modular suite of service functionality on coverages.